 Join us for this ambitious project and please feel free to get in touch wherever you are!

-As this project has been started as a spontaneous and individual action no extensive preparations have been planned – the walk will develop in its own dynamic.
-People interested in following Kate’s journey are welcome to join her, or share to a wider audience.
+As this project started as a spontaneous and individual action no extensive preparations had been planned – the walk developed in its own dynamic.
+People interested in following Kate’s journey were welcome to join her, or share to a wider audience.